 How we are helping

 Australia’s approach is outlined in Effective Governance: Strategy for Australia’s aid investments.
-This strategy guides our official aid expenditure in governance, and supports our program teams to make informed investment choices within their respective global, regional or country level allocations for 2015-16 and beyond.
+This strategy guides our official aid expenditure in governance, and supports our program teams to make informed investment choices within their respective global, regional or country level allocations.

 Why we give aid